 4. Stonehenge, England

 One of England's most iconic sites, Stonehenge attracts thousands of curious visitors from across the world.
 Erected in 2500 BC, geologists later discovered that the stones originated in the Welsh county of Pembrokeshire, causing many to question how the giant stones came to rest 180 miles away in Wiltshire.
 In keeping with its mysterious allure, Stonehenge was the site of a bizarre disappearance in 1971 in which a group of youths camping by the stones vanished without a trace after the ancient monument was struck by lightning.

 A city of culture, history and the world's greatest art festival, Edinburgh packs bundles of excitement into its beautiful cobbled streets and attracts around 13 million visitors a year.
-It is home to the magnificent Edinburgh Castle whose ancient walls echo tales of Scotland's fascinating past.
+There are so many attractions to see in Edinburgh, this city is home to the magnificent Edinburgh Castle whose ancient walls echo tales of Scotland's fascinating past.
 It was in a small cafe, known as The Elephant House, that J.K Rowling began the tale of a young wizard named Harry.

 Home to the tallest mountain in England and Wales, over 350,000 people travel to the UK's third largest National Park each year in an attempt to reach the peak of Mount Snowdon.
 But for those not willing to tackle Snowdon's 3,560 ft elevation, there are 9 other mountain regions in Snowdonia National Park that are begging to be explored.
 For those looking for a more gentle excursion, there are 1,497 miles of public footpaths and Bala Lake - the largest lake in Wales.